ahl27/machineRy/README.md

 - Random Forest: works for classification with numerical inputs, working on regression and categorical features
 - Fast Label Propagation: Works for `igraph` graphs.
 Consensus clustering across weight differentials also working.
 - Out of memory clustering: Works for arbitrary sets of edgelists stored in `v1 v2 w` format. `tsv` format is preferred, but support for arbitrary encodings exists.
-Seems to have a small bug that affects accuracy for large networks, I'll resolve it when I come back to this project.
+Performance roughly matches FLP in accuracy

 # Current Stats: